A bond is a fixed income instrument that represents an obligation made by a borrower (bond issuer) to an investor (bond holder)

 Proof of address

-Do you need a Demat Account to purchase a Bond?
+Do you need a Demat Account to buy bonds?

-Yes, it is mandatory to have a demat account to purchase a Bond.
+Yes, it is mandatory to have a Demat account to buy bonds.
 Either you can use your existing demat account, and if you don’t have a demat account, then we will assist you to open one in few simple steps!

 Choose a Bond and Apply